-''' Avendesora: Fields surrounded by << and >> will be hidden.
+''' Avendesora: Use 'cw' to specify a field name, or delete it if unneeded.
+Avendesora: Fields surrounded by << and >> will be hidden.
 Avendesora: All lines that begin with '# Avendesora:' are deleted. '''

 There is no need to delete the embedded Avendesora instructions, they are deleted automatically when you save the file.